How to Open Windows Mobility Center in Windows 11/10?

 Faqs

-The Windows Mobility Centre is used to manage essential laptop and portable device settings from one location.
+The Windows Mobility Center is used to manage essential laptop and portable device settings from one location.
 It allows users to adjust brightness, volume, battery mode, and external display settings quickly.

-Yes, Windows 11 includes the Windows Mobility Centre.
+Yes, Windows 11 includes the Windows Mobility Center.
 However, it is mainly available on laptops and tablets.
 Desktop users may need to enable it manually.

-Why can I not find Windows Mobility Centre on my PC?
+Why can I not find Windows Mobility Center on my PC?

 If you cannot find it, you might be using a desktop computer where the feature is disabled by default.
 You can try using the Run command or enabling it through system settings.

-Is Windows Mobility Centre available on all laptops?
+Is Windows Mobility Center available on all laptops?

-Most laptops with Windows 10 and Windows 11 include the Mobility Centre by default.
+Most laptops with Windows 10 and Windows 11 include the Mobility Center by default.
 However, some custom system configurations may hide or disable it.

-Can I open Windows Mobility Centre with a shortcut?
+Can I open Windows Mobility Center with a shortcut?

-Yes, press Windows key + X and select Mobility Centre from the menu.
+Yes, press Windows key + X and select Mobility Center from the menu.
 You can also use the Run command by typing mblctr.